 GBP/USD weakens.
 At maturity, the exchange rate is 1.2500.
 The company is entitled to buy the full $500,000 at 1.3250.

 GBP/USD strengthens.
 At maturity, the exchange rate is 1.4575.
 The company lets its vanilla option expire and simply buys $500,000 at the market rate of 1.4575, thus benefiting from the 10% improvement in the currency exchange rate.

-Advantages of the vanilla option
+Advantages of vanilla options

-Disadvantages of the vanilla option
+Disadvantages of vanilla options

-- A premium is payable and non-refundable
+- A non-refundable premium is payable upon the purchase of a vanilla option

 - Not subject to deposit and/or variation margins